 2. Open to challenge

-Spreadsheets for complex procurements quickly escalate in size, introducing the chance of risk.
+Spreadsheets for larger, or complex procurements quickly escalate in size, introducing the chance of risk.
 Attempts to check that the end result is correct can invariably rely on the one person who designed the model.
 This all means that these errors can be tricky to spot, particularly when dealing with high data volumes and multiple cross-referencing sheets and workbooks.
 How likely is it that these errors would be defendable if your evaluation analysis was audited?
 A couple of keying errors, copy and paste issues or broken links could mean the difference between a successful and unsuccessful challenge.

 3. Risk of breaching confidentiality

 On the face of it, it would seem easy enough to share the same spreadsheet with each of the evaluators, with links to the document(s) from each bidder.
 However, any questions raised by the evaluators will need to be managed carefully in a separate register of questions using another spreadsheet, and yet another one will be required to maintain a register of the communications with bidders – requiring a complex document file structure.
 Both will need to be shared internally/externally at the necessary times, taking care not to send anything to an evaluator or bidder that they shouldn’t see and sanitising where required.
 All of which is achievable but it’s undeniably a convoluted and risky process, and incredibly time consuming.

 4. Decision making is compromised

 When arriving at a decision and debriefing bidders at the end of a competition, there are many and varied data sets that inform the competition.
 From RFx documentation, clarifications, issues raised by evaluators and rationale, to weightings and bid documentation.
 These can be very time consuming to pull together in a spreadsheet which makes your decision making difficult and unclear.